adexfit/minicommerce/README.md

 Errors are caught within a try catch block to prevent the app from crashing

+## SEO

+I added the meta tags to the layout file.

 ## tsconfig & ESLint configs

 Here is my ESLint rules